-Reported By (Optional) reg Johnson DNR Forestry Phone Dat e 4-9-00
+Reported By (Optional) Greg Johnson Phone Name Organization DNR Forestry 4-9-00 Date 1500 Injuries?
+V N V N Domono

 Date 4 09 2000 Local Time 1500 Injuries?
-Y N Damage Y N Circle Circle Location Forest Lake Fire #51 (Taconite) Airport, City, Lat/Long, or Fire Name State MN MISSION Pai Sype Bucket Work Procurement CWN ax, Cargo, Recon, Sling, Long line, Rappel, etc. 4 during recon Sumber of Persons On board 0 for bucket work Special Use?
+Y N Damage Y N Mo Day Year 24 Hour Clock Injuries?
+Y N Circle Circle Location Forest Lake Fire #51 (Taconite) State MN EVENT Airport, City, Lat/Long, or Fire Name Type Bucket Work Procurement CWN Pax, Cargo, Recon, Sling, Long line, Rappel, etc. Contract, CWN, Rental, Fleet, Cooperator, etc. MISSION 4 during recon Number of Persons On board 0 for bucket work Special Use?
 Y N Hazardous Materials Onboard?
-Y N Circle Circle Departure Point Forest Lake Helibase Destination Ham Lake Fire AIRCRAFT W#56P Manufacturer Bell Model 206BIII Owner/Operator Ideal Helicopters Pilot Jeff McDermott NARRATIVE: Please provide a brief explanation of the event.
+Y N Circle Circle Departure Point Forest Lake Helibase Destination Ham Lake Fire AIRCRAFT N # 56P Manufacturer Bell Model 206BIII A A A A A A A A A A A A A A A A A A A Owner/Operator Ideal Helicopters Pilot Jeff McDermott

 While en route to a dispatched fire, we contacted the detection plane.
 We were in bound at 1500' for size-up and 360E when another helicopter (Dark R22) was encountered at same altitude.
 He broke off to his left and we continued on recon.
 When we set down to hook up bucket, he was still orbiting.
 We tried to make contact but were unable and not sure if detection plane had contact either.
 One other helicopter also made one loop around fire and left - also no contact.
 Finished fire and returned to Forest Lake helibase.
 We have people working on finding where these helicopters are coming from.

 HOS NOTE: Thanks Greg for a good SAFECOM.
 This is one example of the activity in Metro Region.
 I have received several similar reports.
-In order to improve the situation, we are: 1.)
-Meeting with Robinson 22 flight instructors at Crystal Airport.
-2.)
-Doing our annual airport mailing with our message to stay away from fire.
-3.)
+In order to improve the situation, we are:

+- 1.)
+Meeting with Robinson 22 flight instructors at Crystal Airport. - 2.)
+Doing our annual airport mailing with our message to stay away from fire. - 3.)
 Putting out a news release on giving firefighting pilots their space.

 4).
 Putting out a news release on TFR's.

 5.)
 Asking all aviation folks to look up, look around and look out.

 Do good briefings Be an active Apart of the flight crew.

-NameMike EilersPhoneOrganizationDNR ForestryDate4-26-00
+Thank you for your efforts.
+Sheldon Mack

+SAFECOM AVIATION SAFETY COMMUNIQUE

+Local Time

+Reported By (Optional)

+Name_Mike Eilers Phone

+Organization_DNR Forestry

+Date

+4-26-00